An Interview with Nina Butorac

 language and in theme.
 I finish with a short essay by Richard Rodriguez who, like Flannery O'Connor, is

-clearly an educated Catholic who expresses himself, quite conscientiously, in sacramental language.
+clearly an educated Catholic expressing himself - quite conscientiously - in sacramental language.

 Q. What is sacramental language?